Top Tips to Have a Beautiful Summer Lawn

 Lawn Watering Correctly

-The most important thing of keeping your lawn healthy in summer is watering it properly.
-This will ensure it can send its roots deeply into the earth, past the point where it evaporates in the sun.
+The most important thing in keeping your lawn healthy in summer is watering it properly.
+This will ensure it can send its roots deep into the earth, past the point where it evaporates in the sun.
 This means that your turf is a lot more tolerant to drought and heat.
-One great way to train your lawn, is to water it only when leaves start to wilt, giving it a very deep drink at that point.
+One great way to train your lawn is to water it only when leaves start to wilt, giving it a very deep drink at that point.
+This is where a watering hose can sometimes be more beneficial than a sprinkler system as certain areas of your lawn may need to be watered more than others depending on where the shade and sun reach different parts of the lawn.

 Next, you need to make sure that your lawn starts the season in good health.
 To do this, you should fertilize it in spring, rather than summer.
 Similarly, you should prepare it in autumn so it can cope with the winter.
 Fertilization should happen twice per year, therefore, in spring and in autumn, and you should use a high quality fertilizer for the best effect.